 According to recent estimates, almost 350 million people have been displaced due to natural disasters since 2008.
 Only a small fraction of these persons crossed international borders while most were able to return to their region of origin.
 Beyond forced mobility related to disasters, migration as a consequence of climate change is hard to measure as it is almost always brought about by a complex mix of factors.

-To discuss these questions, The Swedish Development Forum (FUF) invites you to a seminar with the researchers Rainer Munz and Mathias Czaika for a discussion of their Delmi-commissioned study Climate Change, Displacement, Mobility and Migration: The State of Evidence, Future Scenarios, Policy Options.
+To discuss these questions, The Swedish Development Forum (FUF) invite you to a seminar with the researchers Rainer Münz and Mathias Czaika for a discussion of their Delmi-commissioned study Climate Change, Displacement, Mobility and Migration: The State of Evidence, Future Scenarios, Policy Options.
 After presentation of the findings and the insights of the study, we will welcome questions and discussion with the audience.

-Mathias Czaika, university professor in migration and integration and head of the Department for migration and globalization at Danube University Krems, Austria.
+Mathias Czaika, university professor in migration and integration and head of the Department for migration and globalisation at Danube University Krems, Austria.

 Rainer Münz, expert in demography and international migration and current visiting professor at the Central European University and the Diplomatic Academy in Vienna, Austria.